WesleyWong420/CTF-Writeups/iCTF 2022/rev/F0rg0tt3nCr3d3nt14l5/README.md

 - Least Significant Bit (LSB) executable.
 - Functions name not stripped.

-> Since the binary is not stripped, we can retrieve the original function names with any disassembler or debugger tool such as Ghidra, GDB and Radare2 later on.

 Using the `strings` utility, we can find and print out text strings embedded in the binary.

 ```